Doctoral Candidate in Anthropology and History

 I'm also interested in the pricing of labor, intergenerational wealth transfers, and collective property regimes.
 In addition to my work in Morocco, I've worked with Moroccan migrants in the US, examining remittance payments to rural family members and for property investment in rural Morocco.

-My research is largely based in participant observation, oral/life histories, and archival research, but I am also invested in integrating more collaborative methods into anthropological and historical work.
-I have worked with Al Akhawayn University in Ifrane, Morocco to archive oral histories from the Middle Atlas Mountains and organized a symposium in honor of the work of rural community historians.
+My research is largely based in participant observation, oral/life histories, and archival research, but I also try to integrate more collaborative methods into my anthropological and historical work.
+I developed a project with Al Akhawayn University in Ifrane, Morocco to archive oral histories from the Middle Atlas Mountains, working with three collaborators based in communities across the Province.
+I also worked with local associations and community members to organize a symposium in honor of the work of rural community historians (within and outside of academia), co-organized a three-day Anthro-History Symposium at Michigan, and organize various workshops and events in my capacity as the current Graduate Student Association President for the American Institute for Maghrib Studies.